redhat-sap/sap-side-by-side-fe/README.md

 # Info

-This repository will contain the code to support the frontend microservice for the SAP side-by-side demo Test ysysys
+This repository will contain the code to support the frontend microservice for the SAP side-by-side ysysys